Squamous cell carcinoma (SCC)

 They may also appear as a:

-Treatment of squamous cell carcinoma depends on its type, size and location and other factors, such as your preference.
+Treatment of a squamous cell carcinoma depends on its type, size and location and other factors, such as your preference.

 Options include: